Sears Home Services

 A dirty filter can affect your machine’s performance.
 To get the most out of your dishwasher, remove the filter and clear out any debris left behind.
 Then, hand-wash the filter with warm, soapy water.
 Use an old toothbrush to get to any tough-to-remove food particles.
 Then put the filter back in your machine.

 A microwave positioned over the stove can collect grease in its filter, resulting in a fan that can’t exhaust properly or capture cooking fumes.
-To avoid this, wash the filter once or twice a year in warm, soapy water.
+To avoid this, wash the filter following the instructions for range hood filters above.

 Tip!
 Some microwave filters are dishwasher safe.